jrodriguezg045/arc-runners-demo/README.md

 export GITHUB_PAT="your_github_token"
 ```

-The token should have the permissions required by GitHub Actions Runner Scale Sets for the repository being used.
+The token must have the permissions required by GitHub Actions Runner Scale Sets for the repository being used.

-Do not commit the token to the repository.
+**Do not commit the token to the repository.**

+---

 ## Project Structure

 ```text
 .

 ├── .github/
 │   └── workflows/
 │       └── demo-test.yml